michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0046.md

 - n: the act of grazing
 - n: the act of brushing against while passing
 ### Family
+- grazing: grazings+
-grazing: grazings+;graze: grazed, grazes, grazier, grazing;grazier: graziers
+- graze: grazed, grazes, grazier, grazing
+- grazier: graziers
 ### Examples
 - Family matriarch Carol Bundy is expressing fear that the government will ban grazing in the Gold Butte area — although the U.S.
 - Family matriarch Carol Bundy is expressing fear that the government will ban grazing in the Gold Butte area - although the U.S.